 Sources

-The gait mechanics, footfall patterns, and lead-change details in the sections I added come from university-extension and breed-registry references.
+The gait mechanics, footfall patterns, and lead-change details come from university-extension and breed-registry references.
 Speed figures reflect widely reported equine averages and Quarter Horse racing records.
+The DMRT3 gene research and gaited breed characteristics come from peer-reviewed studies and university veterinary genetics laboratories.

 1 comment